kooscode/srgh-matrix-trinity/README.md

 - If you can fake-out the CPU into thinking signatures match, you can run ANY code you want..

 Step by step glitching an XBOX 360
-- Create a ROM image with custom code and flash to onboard NAND chip
+- Create a NAND image with custom code and flash to onboard NAND chip
 - Wait for post code 0xD8 (BL decryption)
 - Issue a command on the I2C bus to slow down the CPU significantly
 - Wait for post code 0xDA (BL verification)